 Discussion

 Our study highlights the importance of considering how individual variation in metabolic rate respond to temperature.
-We demonstrate that overestimate . within-individual mass-scaling exponents can be significantly higher than among-individual exponents these exponents change with measurement temperature.
-We found differences between individuals in metabolic rate increased as temperatures becme hotter and this was due to a reduction in within-individual variation and an increase in among-individual variation.
-Metabolic rate was positively correlated across all temperatures, however the strength of these cross-temperature correlations were not uniform across all temperatures.
+We demonstrate that, by not accounting for the hierarchical structure of population-level data (i.e., disentangling within and between-individual variance), mass- scaling exponents can be overestimated .
+Additionally, we show that within-individual mass-scaling exponents can be significantly higher than among-individual exponents and that these exponents can change with measurement temperature.
+We found that repeatable differences between individuals in metabolic rate increased as temperatures became hotter and this was due to a reduction in within-individual variation and an increase in among-individual variation.
+Metabolic rate was also positively correlated across all temperatures, however the strength of these cross-temperature correlations were not uniform across all temperatures.
 Correlations were strongest at higher temperatures and between neighbouring temperatures and these weakened with increasing differences between measurement temperatures.

 Multilevel metabolic scaling exponents change with temperature

 Our results are consistent with the growing number of studies that show temperature effects on mass-scaling exponents and this occurred at both the among- and within- individual level.
-Thermal acclimation could explain why the among-individual exponent was lowest at 24ºC.
+Thermal acclimation could explain why the among-individual exponent in our study was lowest at 24ºC.
 Individuals of different masses can remodel their physiology to common housing conditions (~25ºC) in order to optimise their energy expenditure.
 This may allow lighter individuals to respire at a disproportionally higher rate to enhance growth, while heavier individuals can maintain their larger size while conserving energy.
 In contrast, the within individual exponent was highest at 24ºC.
-This suggests that when individuals are acclimated to a specific temperature, their metabolic rate responds more drastically to the changes in their mass compared to other temperatures.
+This suggests that when individuals are acclimated to a specific temperature, their metabolic rate responds more drastically to the slight changes in their mass compared to other temperatures.
 Although it may seem counter-intuitive, biochemical rates within an individual may operate more efficiently at an acclimated temperature as the physiological system is more primed to operate in response to changes in body mass.
 Mechanistic studies will be necessary to explain the interactive effect of temperature and body mass on physiological rates, particularly at the within individual level.

 Body mass is a key driver of metabolic processes and varies within the life time of an individual.
 We found that within-individual scaling exponents were significantly higher than among-individual exponents.
 Most notably, our within-individual estimates were three times greater than the ¾ power law (1.63 - 2.67).
-Food limitation and metabolising different energy stores could help explain these within individual effects.
+Food limitation and metabolising different energy stores could help explain these within individual effects (REFS).
 Our study animals were fasted for at least four days during each sampling session (24 hours prior to three days of measurements).
-During periods of intermittent fasting, individuals’ mass will inevitably fluctuate which their metabolic rate. nimals adjust their physiological systems by shifting from carbohydrate-based energy reserves to more lipid- or protein-based reserves which can influence metabolic rate (McCue, 2010).
-Catabolism of different energy fuels may help the diversity of intra-individual scaling exponents observed in vertebrate empirical studies (Reviewed in Glazier 2005).
+During periods of intermittent fasting, individuals’ mass and ultimately the types of resources being metabolised (e.g., fat or protein) will inevitably fluctuate which may affect their metabolic rate (REFS).
+Animals are known to adjust their physiological systems by shifting from carbohydrate-based energy reserves to more lipid- or protein-based reserves which can influence metabolic rate (McCue, 2010).
+Catabolism of different energy fuels may help explain the diversity of intra-individual scaling exponents observed in vertebrate empirical studies (Reviewed in Glazier 2005).
 In support of this, an impressive intra-individual scaling exponent of 1.82 was observed in long-distance migratory waders.
 These birds have specifically evolved to mobilise, transport and utilise a range of energy reserves in order to travel long distances with limited opportunities to feed.
-Utilising different energy sources require different amounts of ATP which can in turn impact metabolic rate.
+Utilising different energy sources require different amounts of ATP which can in turn impact metabolic rate (refs).
 However, future work is needed to investigate the physiological mechanisms and interactions of food limitation, fuel supply on energy expenditure.